 October 17 is a great day to celebrate country music--'cause it's also the birthday of one of its most enduring, but still fully current stars.
 An artist who is by all notions a seasoned musical veteran, but who still is making it to the top of the charts; not an easy thing to do after two decades in the business.

-Jackson, whose debut album came out back in 1990, actually has a real, tangible star to his name now--he received a star on the Hollywood Walk of Fame in April.
+Happy 52nd birthday to Alan Jackson!he received a star on the Hollywood Walk of Fame in April.
 Over the course of his career, he's sold more than 50 million albums.
 He's also a bona fide songwriter as well as performer, having written the bulk of his material himself.

 Jackson says he thinks his amazing success came from a simple motivation--to do better than just "get by" in life.
 "I grew up with nothing," he explains.
 "My family were good, hard-working people, and had decent jobs, but they didn't have any money.
 It was either just be a working man and get by, or take a chance on the music business.
 That was what drove me."